Tips and Resources for Victims of the LA Wildfires

 https://www.gofundme.com/c/act/wildfire-relief/california

-GoFundMe, founded in 2010, is a global fundraising platform that enables individuals and organizations to provide direct financial assistance during crises.
+GoFundMe, founded in 2010, is a global fundraising platform that enables people and organizations to provide direct financial assistance during crises.
 GoFundMe.org, its nonprofit arm, mobilizes tax-deductible donations for individuals and communities impacted by natural disasters and social challenges, distributing grants to those in need.

 Funds are distributed as $1,000 emergency relief grants to individuals, small businesses, and nonprofits affected by the Palisades, Eaton, and Hurst fires.
 These grants provide essential support for temporary shelter, food, clothing, and other urgent needs.
 Donations can be made to individual fundraisers or directly to the Wildfire Relief Fund to support broad recovery efforts.